Crypto Jobs List Blog

 Partner with others:

-Crypto forensics is not an easy job so partnering with a fellow sleuth can help you propel your investigation.
+Crypto forensics, often involving the complex task of tracing blockchain data and transaction data, is not an easy job, so partnering with a fellow sleuth can help propel your investigation.

 If you both share your results through social media you can also build a strong personal brand while cross promoting each other in the process.